BYE BYE HAVANA

 its disintegrating roads and toxin-belching jalopies, its plethora of armed policemen

-and sun-bleached billboards espousing their pat, revolutionary slogans, it attracts
+and sun-bleached billboards espousing their pat, revolutionary slogans, it attracts almost

-over a million pink-skinned, camera-toting, snack-munching mojito-swilling tourists each year.
+two million pink-skinned, camera-toting, snack-munching mojito-swilling tourists each year.

 Cuba stands pummeled by an unworkable socialism and a voracious